Using written texts

 classic technique for developing students' reading skills is the

-this often involves reading a document at least three times, generally
+process generally involves reading a document at least three times,

 in different ways.
 The three basic ways of reading a document are: a)

 individual silent reading, b) teacher reading the document to the